mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-I mostly prefer pass by pointer than by reference, both methods have the same efficiency but a pointer can be null while a reference cannot.
-But you may want to use reference because you are not handling null in the function.
+I mostly prefer pass by reference as it feels easier to read.
+However, there is a difference between pass by pointer and pass by reference.
+When you pass by refernce you gaurantee that an outer scope always passes valid data to the fucntion.
+But when you pass data by pointer you may mean the pointer can be null and the function handles it.